thequackdaddy/R-OpenBLAS/README.rst

 makefile should only need all the characters after the ``lib`` and before the ``.a``

-``src/main/Makefile.win``

-This is likely a bug with the generic R code.
-Line 9 needs to be changed to add on  ``-I../../extsoft/include`` to remind ``gcc`` where to find the extra headers.

-LaTex is required for the build to complete.
+LaTeX is required for the build to complete.
 I've used `MiKTeX Portable`_ only because its easy to download and install.
 The LaTeX bin directory nees to be added to the PATH.